Daniel-KM/Omeka-S-module-Next/README.md

 A class to simplify management of generic methods of the module (install and settings).
 This part is now managed in module [Generic] more simply.

+#### Better identification of media types for xml and zip files

+In Omeka core, all xml files are identified as `text/xml` and zip files as `application/zip`, so it’s not possible to make a distinction between a mets file and an ead file, or to identify an epub, that is a zipped xhtml.
+This feature is required to use the module [Verovio] when files don’t use the extension "mei" ([#1464]).

+This feature was moved to module [XML Viewer] since version 3.3.40.

 Installation
 ------------